 ITALICS & QUOTATION MARKS

-Always use italics for movie titles, television programs, books, records, etc. as opposed to quotation marks.
+Always use italics for movie titles, television programs, books and magazines, records, etc., as opposed to quotation marks.
 Please also use italics to emphasize a word or to translate a phrase.
-Use quotes for song titles and televison episode titles.
+Use quotes for song titles and television episode titles.
+Do not italicize the names of websites.

 You may use italics in titles, subtitles and intros by using the special code <em></em>.
 Do not use <i></i>.